Joewus12345/openai-support-agent-demo/public/faq/help_chat.md

 ## Customer support chat

-If you have any questions or need any help, you can contact us through the customer support chat.
-A customer support representative will help you with your questions or concerns.
+Our live chat connects you with automation specialists for setup help and troubleshooting.

-Please note that our agents are available from Monday to Saturday, 9am to 6pm.
+Agents are available Monday through Saturday, 9am to 6pm.